Mick Carter: Storylines

 Mick is upset when Shirley leaves Walford after accidentally shooting Phil.
 Linda becomes cold towards him and refuses to have sex; Mick deduces that she is pregnant.
 She denies this, but he discovers Linda is pregnant and is planning to have a secret abortion.
-After a discussion, they agree to keep the baby.
+Following a discussion, they agree to keep the baby.
 Stan reveals he has terminal prostate cancer, leading Mick to enlist Dean's help in tracking down Shirley to try and convince her to return.
 They find her staying in a caravan with Buster Briggs (Karl Howman) and she soon returns.
 Mick and Shirley find that Shirley and Tina's mother, Sylvie, is staying with her sister Babe Smith (Annette Badland).
 Babe reveals that Sylvie has Alzheimer's disease.

 Mick plans to propose to Linda, but Linda reveals to Mick that Dean raped her.
 Dean claims that he and Linda had an affair, so Mick attacks Dean.
 To stop the attack, Shirley reveals that Dean and Mick are brothers and she is Mick's mother, and it emerges that Buster is Mick's father as well as Dean's.
 Linda claims that their relationship can survive as long as nobody else finds out that she was raped.
 She eavesdrops while Mick, Tina, Shirley, Babe and Stan argue, only to hear Mick deny that Dean is part of the family.
 Mick tells Stan and Tina that Dean raped Linda.
 When he realises Linda has left, a despairing and devastated Mick smashes up the bar.
 Mick and Linda later report the rape to the police.
 When Mick learns that Shirley was forced to keep the secret of being his mother out of fear that she would never see him again, he decides to give her another chance, as long as Dean keeps his distance from him.
 He is shocked to learn that Stan wants him and Tina to help him die and stops Tina from doing so.
 The next week, Dean is arrested and released on bail.
 He refuses to leave Walford on Shirley's insistence until Mick orders him to.